 Three mercury recovery/reclamation facilities

 (pdf), one of which also has mercury reclamation capabilities, have been permitted under Chapter 62-737, F.A.C.
-As a result of Florida's

 The UWR framework provides incentives for generators of lamps and devices to manage these wastes under Chapter 62-737, F.A.C., for recycling